Social media and online behaviour

 - participating in professional networks to find out about good practice

-- contributing to information which patients can access about eye health and services.
+- contributing to information about eye health and services which patients can access.

 - You should consider the purpose of your online profile and use appropriate security and preference settings.

-- If patients contact you using your private profile for professional purposes you should indicate you are unable to respond privately and redirect them to your professional profile or contacts.
+- If patients contact you for professional purposes, using your private profile, you should indicate you are unable to respond privately and redirect them to your professional profile or contacts.
 See section on Maintaining boundaries.

-- Communications with colleagues and other professionals may be more informal than with other formal means of communication and this might lead to miscommunication.
-You should also be aware that by making an online posting you are publishing text and this is subject to the same laws of copyright and defamation as other written or verbal communications, whether you make them in a personal or professional capacity.166 167
+- Communications with colleagues and other professionals may be more informal and less precise than if you use other formal means of communication, and this might lead to miscommunication.
+You should also be aware that by making an online posting you are publishing text and this is subject to the same laws of copyright and defamation as other written or verbal communications, whether you make them in a personal or professional capacity.236, 237 You should not make personal or derogatory comments about patients or colleagues on public internet forums.
+You should be aware that material that is posted online can be traced back to the original author, even if it is done anonymously.

 - social media sites cannot guarantee confidentiality, irrespective of your privacy settings